How to Prevent Diesel Fuel Gelling

 Going on Engine Idle

 Now if you go asking around, you will probably hear drivers suggesting to keep the engine running to keep the fuel from gelling.
 While this may work, it is not recommended at all for a couple of reasons.
-Not only does it negatively affect fuel use, it can also lead to engine wear, tear and excessive emissions.
+Not only does it negatively affect fuel use and diesel expense, it can also lead to engine wear, tear and excessive emissions.

 Extra gear can help lessen the risk of diesel fuel gelling.
 Here, extra filters are needed to accommodate a cold flow treatment and a diesel emergency treatment.
 The cold flow treatment is used before going into the cold zone to prepare the fuel.
 The diesel emergency treatment, on the other hand, melts the gelled paraffin to get the fuel flowing again.